PingOne Advanced Identity Cloud

 • Signal node: The signal node determines the heuristics and anomaly detection to include in the risk score generation.
 The node begins making API calls to the Autonomous Access AI server to collect and extract data from a pre-defined data source.
 After you run an AI/ML training workflow to generate the risk scores and models, the Autonomous Access AI server returns the risk score and accompanying information for each event to the decision node.

-• Decision node: The decision node determines the actionable journey paths based on where a risk score lies within predetermined range of scores.
+• Decision node: The decision node determines the actionable journey paths based on where a risk score lies within a predetermined range of scores.

 • Result node: The result node collects the risk predictions and results for successful and failed outcomes and writes them to the Autonomous Access AI server.